vaishakdinesh/tiny-url-svc/README.md

 3. mongodb is used for the db because of the type of data we are storing and scalability.
 4. redis cache for quick look-ups and can be horizontally scaled.
 5. prometheus as a metrics aggregator which scrapes the metrics for application
-6. For the tiny url, we generate a unique base10 integer which is then base58 encoded. base58 was chosen because it has better readability compared to base64 and offers a better user experience.
+6. For the tiny url, we generate a unique base10 integer which is then base58 encoded. base58 was chosen because it has better readability, less ambiguity compared to base64 and offers a better user experience.

 All the schemas for requests, responses, paths, and query params are documented using an OpenAPI Specification YAML.